Morning Brushing Routine: Should I Brush Before or After Breakfast?

-Otherwise, if you’re too in a hurry to brush after eating, swishing water in your mouth for a few minutes will loosen the food particles between the teeth and prevent drinks such as coffee to stain the teeth.
+Otherwise, if you’re too in a hurry to brush after eating, swishing water in your mouth for a few minutes will loosen the food particles between the teeth and prevent drinks such as coffee from staining the teeth.
 The more bacteria and food you’ll flush out, the stronger your oral health will be.

 Brushing the teeth after breakfast

-If you really prefer brushing after breakfast, you can still do so with precautions in mind.
+If you prefer brushing after breakfast, you can still do so with precautions in mind.
 Brushing the teeth shortly after breakfast allows the acid from the food particles to cover the teeth, causing them to weaken the enamel.
-In fact, most of our staple breakfast meals are actually harming the tooth enamel.
+Most of our staple breakfast meals are harming the tooth enamel.
 These include bread, pastries, orange juice, dried fruit, and citrus fruit.
 Thus, brushing after breakfast is doing more harm to your teeth.

 If your daily breakfast lineup consists of acidic food, it would be better to wait for 30 to 60 minutes before brushing your teeth.
 You don’t want to worsen the acid in your mouth by brushing because it will lead to erosion or enamel damage.
 Thus, it’s better to wait for the acid to neutralize.
 Following the right timing will allow the fluoride to protect your teeth without tampering with the enamel.
 While waiting, drink water and chew sugar-free gum right after breakfast to clean the teeth before brushing.